Ellery Williams

-Ellery Frederick Williams (March 20, 1926 – March 7, 2017) was an American football end who played for the New York Giants.
+Ellery Frederick Williams (March 20, 1926 – March 7, 2017) was an American professional football end who played for the New York Giants.
 He played college football at Santa Clara University, having previously attended Pasadena High School in Pasadena, California.
 He was a member of the Santa Clara University Hall of Fame.
 Williams died in 2017 at the age of 90.